* Fourth-quarter net was $174 mln, or 28 cents EPS

 on a new building at its headquarters to accommodate growth.

-Revenue in the current quarter, Nvidia said, would be $940
+It said revenue in the current quarter would be $940

 million, plus or minus 2 percent.

-Analysts were expecting revenue of $1.102 for the fourth
+Analysts were expecting revenue of $1.102 billion for the

-quarter ended in January and $1.067 billion for the first
+quarter ended in January and $1.067 billion for the quarter

-Shares of Nvidia were down 1.7 percent in extended trade
+Shares of Nvidia were unchanged in extended trade after